 Conduct in City Council

 Rule 38.
 Every member about to speak shall signal the chair by electronic means provided and then wait until recognized by the chair.
-No member shall be recognized when seated or away from his or her desk.
+No member shall be recognized when away from his or her desk.
 In speaking, members shall refrain from mentioning other members by name, and shall refer to other members as either the councilor from district (cite district number), or the at-large councilor from (neighborhood of residence) or as the chair of a particular committee, and shall confine themselves to the question, shall not use unbecoming, abusive, or non-parliamentary language and shall avoid personalities.
 Any member who, in debate or otherwise, indulges in personalities or makes charges reflecting upon the character of another member, shall make an apology in open session at the meeting at which the offense was committed or at the next succeeding regular meeting.
 If the member fails to apologize, the president shall hold the member in contempt and suspend the member from further participation in debate and statement until an apology is made.

 Order of and Time Limit on Speaking

 Rule 39.
 No member shall speak more than once on a question when another member who has not spoken claims the floor and no member speaking shall, without consenting, be interrupted by another, except on a point of order.
 A member may speak upon a matter for no more than ten minutes, except as further limited by the provisions of this rule.
 A member who has not spoken on a matter shall have priority and recognition by the chair whenever said member shall rise.

 Remarks by councilors at the time a petition, order, or resolution has been admitted, and assigned to a committee for review shall be limited to three minutes for the sponsor and two minutes for any other councilor.
 The appropriate time for questioning and debate is at public hearings and working sessions.